 With the weather getting warmer and the days longer, it’s easy to start thinking about summer holidays instead of the day to day chores of running your business.
-Here are our top 5 tips to keep your business in shape as summer rolls around.
+Here are our top five tips to keep your business in shape as summer rolls around.

 - Revealed: the UK cities set to be hit hardest by April 2017’s business rates rise